 - For all own appointments Outlook opens the calendar item.
 Here you enter a message for cancelling and click “Send”.
 For each meeting this makes at least three clicks and four key strokes.
 If you are good.

 - For all accepted appointments Outlook asks if you want to cancel with a message to the organizer.
 Being nice to your colleagues you click yes and fill the message window.
-For each meeting at least four clicks and four key strokes.
-If you are good.

 Easier with Automation

+Most often you want to send the same cancel message to all and just cancel this recurring item, not the whole series.
 That means there is nothing to decide for each appointment, and nothing to re-phrase, but you still need to click fresh and copy & paste.

 For this, computer science gave us scripting languages.
 In my concrete case my Visual Basic script is called BulkDeleteAppointments.bas.
 This takes on the task for you.